gbytegear/gbytegear/README.md

 At the moment, programming is my hobby, and I work on my own projects, which you can see in my repositories in this GitHub profile.
 Initially, I programmed in JavaScript, but in 2019 I switched to C++ and QT.
-At the moment, I am developing my skills in programming in pure C++ (without libraries and frameworks except for STL), but I also try to practice my skills in QT and JavaScript.
+At the moment, I am developing my skills in programming in pure C++ with STL, FreeGLUT or SDL2 libraries, but I also try to practice my skills in QT and JavaScript.

 ## My programming skills
 * C++ (17)